 To help searchers, the office also provides online access to United States patents via WEST.

 Main types of announcements of the Office in the field of patent information

 Office notices and changes to office procedures are done through the Canadian Patent Office Record (CPOR).

-Some of these office notices, when considered important, are put directly on the CIPO WEB site under the Patent notices section.
+Some of these office notices, and many other patent related notices, are put directly on the CIPO WEB site under the Patent notices section.

 Mass storage media used (paper, microforms, optical storage, etc.)

 Our TechSource system includes bibliographic data (from 1920-present), text (abstract, claim and description of laid open patent documents from 1978-present) and images of patent documents (from 1920-present).
-Technology used to store our images is an optical technology which will eventually be replaced with hard disk technology.
+Technology used to store our images has changed in the last year, rather than using an optical technology, we have moved all these documents on hard disk technology.

 To help searchers, the office also maintains data on United States Patents on DVDs and Espace World (Mimosa) CDs/DVDs, and provides online access through WEST.

 As paper applications or other requests are received, if money is included, the paper documents are forwarded to finance to clear payment before they are forwarded to the formality section.
 The Formality Section enters some tombstone data in our TechSource system which creates a PA (Patent/Application) number.
 Then they put divider pages indicating the various sections of a document.
 Then it is forwarded to the Scanning Section for scanning these sheets in the system.
 Once scanning is complete, a QA is done on it.

 For amendments or any other correspondence without payment, the info is scanned as soon as it is received and then tasked to the appropriate section.